 Toxic substances can wreck havoc with the immune system.
 Avoid junk food (saturated fats and sugars), tobacco, pesticides, herbicides, recreational drugs, antibiotics, and steroids.
 Many prescription and over-the-counter drugs can contribute to a decline in immunity and should be taken with caution and only when necessary.

 “Take time to smell the roses” is a great old saying that holds as true today as it did in past ages.
 Memorable fragrances like apple pie or freshly mowed grass, combined with relaxation techniques like deep breathing can greatly reduce stress and boost immunity.
 So can smelling lavender, rosemary, and other fragrant herbs.
 Scheduling time in for relaxation, meditation, and prayer works wonders for the immune system.
 It is also good to develop good relationships with other people.
 Loneliness lowers immunity.

 Aromatherapy is a great way to build up immunity.
 Use favorite essential oils in massage, bath, and diffusers.
 Virtually every essential oil is active against bacteria and almost all essential oils stimulate production of white blood cells.
 It has been found that people who use essential oils have a much higher level of resistance to illness.
 They catch fewer colds and recover more quickly.
 Myrrh essential oil is a good one to try.

 “Laughter is the best medicine” especially holds true in cases of a depressed immunity.
 Find reasons to laugh.
 See a funny movie, get together with friends, or read a light-hearted book.
 Studies show that laughter actually does decrease harmful chemicals that suppress the immune system.

-In cases of depressed immunity, take high potency green super foods daily.The active ingredients in “green drinks” can detoxify the blood.
+In cases of depressed immunity, take high potency green super foods daily.The active ingredients and live enzymes in “green drinks” can detoxify the blood.
 Whole grains, fresh fruits, and vegetables should be consumed at every meal.

 Many herbs can build immunity.
 Echinacea, ginseng, mushrooms, goldenseal, yellowroot, rosemary, licorice, astragalus, burdock, milk thistle seed, white willow, elderflowers, catnip, yarrow, boneset, hawthorn, garlic, and dandelion work to improve the immune system.